LuKane/KNPhotoBrowser/README.md

 * 2.if you find any bug, just contact me, it will be perfect by each other
 * 3.perfect adapt `iPhone` `iPad`
 * 4.perfect adapt the `rotate of the Screen` like `Wechat` and `Weibo`
+* 5.if you get any idea, just contact me!
+Thanks